 Did we actually find out something in last year’s edition?
-Sure we did, and here you can learn about that and see what you can expect from the 2018 Summer School.
-Download the 2017 edition report of the Digging Vada Summer School: Report_Vada_2017_Eng (qui potete scaricare la versione italiana del report 2017: Report_Vada_2017_ Ita.)
+Sure we did, and here you can learn about that and see what you can expect from the 2019 Summer School.
+Download the 2018 edition report of the Digging Vada Summer School: Report_Vada_2018_eng (qui potete scaricare la versione italiana del report 2017: Report_Vada_2017_ Ita.).

 The most ancient structures, dating to the Ist cent.
 AD, are located in the NW sector fo the area.
 Here a backery and its round oven (rooms 1-2) were dug out.
 Later, likely between the end of the Ist and the starting of the IInd cent.
-AD, a large rectangular building with many rooms (rooms 1-4, 6, 7) and a courtyard (room 5) was added.
+AD, a large rectangular building with many rooms (rooms 1-4, 5-7) was added.
 At the starting of the IIIrd cent.
-AD more room (rooms 8-10), maybe part of a small sanctuary, were added at the Eastern side of the second building.
-They faced an open courtyard (n.
-11).
+AD more room (rooms 8-11), maybe part of a small sanctuary or of the seat of a guild, were added at the Eastern side of the second building.
+They faced a large open courtyard.

-As we have already discovered in the recent years, during the Vth-VIth cent.
+Since the very start of the our excavation, tombs were dug out.
+So we understood that during the Vth-VIth cent.
 AD – the building been already abandoned – the area and the structures were used as a cemetery – a common practice in Late Antiquity.

 Despite containing no grave-goods, the burials allow us to get a privileged insight into the local community life.
 Tunisian amphoras for olive-oil or fish sauces were often used as coffins for burying children , while simple graves dug in the soil were used for adults.

-During the 2017 excavation, two tombs were dug out.
-A group of roof-tiles was protecting the body of a man.
-His skull was located in the Western sector of the tomb, alike in the other tombs we found.
+The last tombs the be dug out belong to a man and to a child.
+The man’s skull was located in the Western sector of the tomb, alike in the other tombs we found.
 The age’s range is 35-45 years old.

-The amphora tomb of a child, less than 3-4 years old, was dug out as well.
-Empty amphorae – like the big Tunisian one of our tomb – were in fact often used as coffins for buring children or young women.
+The body of a child, less than 3-4 years old, was contained inside an empty amphora, very often reused as coffins for buring children or young women.

 Download full report

-The full report of the 2017 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Report_Vada_2017_Eng
+The full report of the 2018 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Report_Vada_2018_eng

 Qui potete scaricare la versione italiana del report: Report_Vada_2017_ Ita.